-It’s almost time for the kids to go back to school!
+Want to keep the kids healthy for back to school?
 Even though we homeschool, back to school time impacts us as well.
 We attend many homeschooling field trips, group art classes, and homeschool group gatherings.

 Keep the Kids Healthy for Back to School

 When the kids head back to school, you want them to be healthy.
 With a few changes and good habits, you can help keep your kids healthy for back to school season.

 Teach your children proper hand washing.

 Proper hand washing is the number one way to keep your kids healthy.
 Teach them proper hand washing techniques and let them know when it’s essential to wash their hands (i.e. before and after eating, after using the toilet, after sneezing, coughing or blowing their nose, etc.).